Vegan Yumminess

 Filed Under: All, Lunch, Recipes, Sides, Supper Tagged With: bagels, breads, garlic, herb, pretzels, salt, soft pretzel, whole wheat white flour

-« Tofu “Ricotta” Stuffed Shells with Spinach and Eggplant
+« Vegan Tofu “Ricotta” Stuffed Shells

-Scrambled Tofu Revisited + Breakfast Burritos »
+Vegan Scrambled Tofu »

-• Kelly @ Vegan Iowan
+1. Kelly @ Vegan Iowan says

 How cute are these?!
 I’m always intimidated by baking, but you make it seem so easy!
 I get huge cravings every time I walk by the pretzel place at the mall…this looks like the perfect solution!
 Thanks for sharing!